inanna-malick/recursion.wtf/content/posts/recursion_lib_intro.md

 # Writing Recursive Algorithms

 The `Collapsible` trait provides the ability to write recursive algorithms that _collapse_ some structure into a single value, frame by frame.
-Let's look at some examples:
+Let's look at an examples:

 ### Evaluating simple expressions